lromeraj/isbd-emu/README.md

   --mo-smtp-host smtp.domain.com \
   --mo-smtp-user your@email.com
 ```
-If you don't specify a destination address with `--mo-smtp-to`, emails will be sent to the email used for identification (to you).
-In other word, by default `--mo-smtp-to` is equal to `--mo-smtp-user`.
+- If you don't specify a destination address with `--mo-smtp-to`, emails will be sent to the email used for identification (to you).
+In other words, by default `--mo-smtp-to` equals to `--mo-smtp-user`.

-If you want to use Google's Gmail SMTP service refer to [this section](#generating-google-app-password-for-smtp).
+- If you want to use Google's Gmail SMTP service refer to [this section](#generating-google-application-passwords-for-smtp).

 If you want to use the _MO_ transport as _TCP_, you'll need a running instance of [Iridium Direct IP compatible server](https://glab.lromeraj.net/ucm/miot/tfm/iridium-sbd-server).
 The required option to enable _TCP_ transport is `--mo-tcp-host`, the port is `10801` by default:
 ``` bash
 node gss.js \
   --mo-tcp-host sbd.lromeraj.net
 ```

-### Generating Google APP password for SMTP
+### Generating Google application passwords for SMTP

 Recently, [Google has disabled the option](https://www.google.com/settings/security/lesssecureapps) to allow less secure applications to have access to your account, this allowed to use your own personal password to give access to third-party apps which is not ideal.